-How to Build a Website: DIY vs Hiring an Agency vs Your Friend Bob
+3 Ways to Create a Contractor Website: DIY vs Hiring an Agency vs Your Friend Bob

 You’re after a new website.
 But after price-matching on Google you’re seeing higher costs than you expected.
 Every second ad on YouTube is from a DIY website company though so that option looks quick and easy.
 Then again, your cousin Bob said he’d knock up a site for $300 – $500 bucks.
-So what’s the best option?
+So what’s the best option of these 3 ways to create a contractor website?

 Well, it depends what you want from your site.
 A DIY site is quick and easy to make, but will you will have a learning curve with SEO.
 And hiring an agency can cost more, but professional websites also make more money for your business.
 As for your friend Bob?
 Read on to find out what you should tell him…